-Getting Prepared reports the college developmental educational activity of Minnesota public high school graduates enrolling in Minnesota postsecondary institutions within two years of high school graduation.
+Getting Prepared reports the college enrollment and developmental educational activity of Minnesota public high school graduates enrolling in college within two years of high school graduation.
 The report fulfills the legislative mandate Minnesota Statutes 13.32, subdivisions 3 and 6.
-The report does not include data about private high school graduates.

-It should be noted that while postsecondary institutions typically assess the academic readiness of high school graduates for college level academic coursework, students can enroll in a variety of technical programs requiring less than college-level skills in reading, writing and/or math.
-College students can graduate with postsecondary occupational certificates or diplomas and obtain a living wage job without being assessed college ready.
+While postsecondary institutions typically assess the academic readiness of new high school graduates for college level coursework during the admission process, a variety of college technical programs require less than college-level skills in reading, writing and/or math.
+College graduates with occupational certificates or diplomas in several fields can obtain a living wage job without being assessed college ready.